Pers8/obsidian-files/Comparison between King Lear and HouseBoy.md

 ### Cultural Context :

-The cultural context is set in England, a time when the monarchy had absolute power and the aristocracy
+The cultural context is set in England, a time when the monarchy had absolute power and the aristocracy held over the common people.